Rain, sleet, snow, and brrrr…it’s cold! Welcome to winter. How are you helping older adults not only survive but thrive in this season?

 - Content Tips for Senior Living Communities

-- You can demonstrate your senior living community’s knowledge of senior care needs by writing a general or list-type article about winter safety risks for seniors, like The Arbors did on their website, and/or you can highlight some specific stories of how your community has helped residents this time of year with the challenges of the winter weather and storm conditions.
+- You can demonstrate your senior living community’s knowledge of senior care needs by writing a general or list-type article about winter safety risks for seniors, and/or you can highlight some specific stories of how your community has helped residents this time of year with the challenges of the winter weather and storm conditions.
 While telling true stories of real events, be sure to keep the seniors anonymous, unless you’ve acquired written permission from them (and/or their POA) to include their real name and photo.

 - Has your community’s menu changed with the winter season?
 How so?
 You could highlight one or two great winter dishes you’re making for residents on your social media profiles (include a quote or two from your top chefs), and/or include a soup or stew recipe in your community’s newsletter.
 On a related note: Dehydration is a common problem for older adults and a hot cup of tea could both help with that issue and warm them up in the cold months — perhaps have a tea tasting party at the community or share the health benefits of drinking organic teas.